 Transthyretin amyloid cardiomyopathy (ATTR-CM) is a rare and progressive disease affecting the heart.
 It is caused by the dissociation of units of 4 transthyretin (TTR) proteins called tetramers and the formation of insoluble amyloid aggregates, which accumulate in the heart muscle, among other parts of the body, causing damage.

-Currently, only one therapy is specifically approved for treating ATTR-CM; in addition, several therapies can be used off-label.
+Currently, three therapies are specifically approved for treating ATTR-CM; in addition, several therapies can be used off-label.
 Several experimental therapies are being developed and tested in clinical trials for the potential treatment of the disease.

 Tafamidis

-Tafamidis, marketed under the brand name Vyndamax or Vyndaqel, is the only therapy approved by the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) specifically to treat ATTR-CM.
+Tafamidis, marketed under the brand name Vyndamax or Vyndaqel, was the first therapy approved by the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) specifically to treat ATTR-CM.

 It works by stabilizing the TTR tetramer, thereby decreasing protein dissociation and the formation of damaging amyloid fibrils.